contactlutforrahman/nujhatcart/README.md

 ## Installation

 Install the package through [Composer](http://getcomposer.org/).
-Edit your project's `composer.json` file by adding:
+Open your terminal in your project directory, wirte :

 ### Laravel 5.4